mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 date:   06-06-2019 06:58:07 +0000
 ---

+Quis custodiet ipsos custodes? pt1

+"Quis custodiet ipsos custodes?" is a Latin phrase found in the work of the Roman poet Juvenal from his Satires (Satire VI, lines 347–348).
+It translates to "but who will guard the guardians??" ...

-Property based testing is an interesting way of testing your code.
+This is also the header for two posts related to testing that I want to discuss The first one that you are reading now is about property based testing which is an interesting way of testing your code.

-It was introduced by the QuickCheck framework in Haskell and it suggests another way to test your code.
+It was introduced by the [QuickCheck](https://github.com/nick8325/quickcheck) framework in Haskell and it suggests another way to test your code.
 Its not a magic bullet but rather a complementary addition to traditional example-based testing that we usually do.
 It covers the scope covered by example-based testing: from unit tests to integration tests.